Easy Crochet Baby Blanket Pattern

 Please note: This pattern and all images associated with this pattern cannot be copied, shared, altered or sold on your own.
 You are welcome to sell the finished product but please include a link (if online) and reference jototheworld.com.

-Chain: 117 for a blanket that is 47” wide (or however long you would like to make it in multiples of 2 + 1)
+Start: Chain 117 for a blanket that has a height of 47” (or however tall you would like to make it in multiples of 2 + 1).

 Row 1: In the 2nd chain from hook, sc.
 In the next chain, dc. *In the next chain, sc.
 In the next chain, dc.* Repeat from * to * across entire row (116 sts).
 Ch 1 and turn.

 Row 2: Sc into the 1st st (the top of the last dc you completed).
 Dc into the next stitch (the top of the sc from the previous row). *Sc into the next st. Dc into the next stitch.* Repeat from * to * across entire row (116 sts).
 Ch 1 and turn.

 Row 3 and on: Repeat Row 2 until your rows measure around 35” or 89 cm (approximately 90 rows) or your desired length.
 Do not fasten off.

 BABY BLANKET BORDER INSTRUCTIONS

 Border Row 1: (Ensure that you have chained 1 and turned).
 Sc in each st across row.
 At the corner, sc three times into the corner stitch.
 Sc evenly down the side.
 At the corner, sc three times into corner st. Sc across the bottom.
 At the corner, sc three times into corner st. Sc evenly up the side.
 At the corner, sc three times into corner st. When back at your first sc stitch, join with a slip stitch.
 Chain 1 and turn work.

 Border Rows 2, 3, 4 & 5: Sc around.
 At each corner, sc 3 times into the corner stitch (the middle of the three sc you did in the corner of the previous row).
 Do this at each corner.
 When you reach the place where you started, join with a slip stitch.
 Chain 1 and turn work.

 You will now have 5 rows of single crochet stitches.